Injury Attorneys | Restoring LivesTM

 Parents of Colton Smith, an autistic boy who attends Eastern Elementary School, are calling for the state to mandate surveillance cameras in public school special education classrooms.
 The boy is non-verbal, so when he returned from school one day with a bloody nose and a black eye, he couldn’t tell his mother how it happened.

-It appears that Leeder had restrained Colton in a chair, using a strap or belt, and left him unattended.
+It appears that Leeder had restrained Colton in a chair using a strap or belt and had left him unattended.
 According to a report filed with the Greentown Police Department, Colton had tipped the chair over backward, though it’s unclear how that caused the boy’s facial injuries.

 The Brannons are concerned that Leeder is teaching special education at another elementary school this year.
 Other parents of special needs students have expressed similar concerns and are joining the Brannons in calling for cameras in the classrooms.

 If you or a loved one have been injured on someone else’s property, you are urged to contact the Indianapolis Premises Liability Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.